junglok/tem-docs/docs/transfer/globus.md

 ## **Overview & Concepts**

 - **Globus Web App** – Web interface at [https://app.globus.org](https://app.globus.org) used to manage collections and transfers.
 - **Collection** – A named location (endpoint) that Globus can access.
-Your laptop with GCP installed becomes a *personal collection*.
+Your workstation with GCP installed becomes a *personal collection*.
 - **Globus Connect Personal (GCP)** – Lightweight client that runs under your user account and connects your local filesystem to Globus.
 Available for:
     - macOS 10.13+
     - Currently supported Windows versions